 Created by Michael Ramsey, a former owner of several F45 studios and personal trainer, STRONG Pilates is all about these Rowformers, which were originally created in the states.
 After breaking his ankle a few years ago, Ramsey started doing pilates and loved it—but just felt like he needed more.
 Stumbling across the Rowformers on Instagram, he thought they could be the answer, so he jumped on a plane to LA to try them out for himself.
 “It was the hardest workout I’ve ever done in my whole life,” he laughs.
 “Just going from the rower where you’re peaking your heart rate to then holding a plank under a resistance but still having that elevated heart rate makes it so difficult.”

 Ramsey was sold, and knew there was a market for the workouts in Australia.
 Negotiating the rights for the Rowformer beds in Australia, New Zealand and Asia, he created a plan to take them to the next level, developing a gym set up that could be replicated across multiple sites and coming up with multiple workouts that used the machines.
-Now, STRONG Pilates gyms are popping up Australia and New Zealand wide, with several Melbourne and Gold Coast locations already open, and more coming to Brisbane, Sydney, Adelaide, Launceston, the Sunshine Coast and Auckland.
+Now, STRONG Pilates gyms are popping up Australia and New Zealand wide, with several Melbourne and Gold Coast locations already open, with the West End location set to open this Saturday 8 January and more coming to Brisbane, Sydney, Adelaide, Launceston, the Sunshine Coast and Auckland.

 So what does a STRONG Pilates workout entail exactly—and is this just a gym for those already highly fit?
 Definitely not, says Ramsey—everything can be both regressed and progressed, and as a low impact (but high intensity) workout is achievable for someone with a low level of fitness or mobility—but is also an intense session for someone ready to take things up a few notches.
 Typically, a class will see you doing up to a four minute block of rowing, in sets of 30 seconds off and 30 seconds off, then you’ll jump up and do, for example, a heavy leg set.
 Then it’s back to the rower for another round of rowing, before moving on to another resistance exercise, and repeat.
 Because you’re keeping your heart rate up the whole time, you can burn some serious calories, while also achieving all the benefits of pilates.